 How to make your own confetti

 If you have some time between now and your wedding I have a little trick could save you some pennies… When you have flowers in the house before they turn and you throw them out, pick the petals off and leave them on the windowsill to dry out and once they are dry you have homemade confetti.
 This works particularly well with roses, plus they smell divine.
+You can also choose to mix in some dried lavender to make it smell even more lovely.

 Remember once you’ve dried out the petals to keep them in a dry place or they may lose colour.